 Brown rice protein isolate – A source of protein that is higher in methionine, but lacks other amino acids including threonine, leucine, and histidine.
 Rice protein isolates tend not to dissolve well in water and have a rather grainy texture.

-Pumpkin protein powder – Tastes good, mixes well in liquid, and is rich in minerals such as zinc, but like hemp, proteins has its unique flavor and aftertaste.
+Pumpkin protein powder – Tastes good, mixes well in liquid, and is rich in minerals such as zinc, but like hemp, proteins has its unique flavour and aftertaste.

 Vegan Proteins from single sources are typically incomplete proteins.
 They are low in some of the 20 essential amino acids, which we need to fully utilize the protein.
 Therefore, it is necessary to combine plant proteins from different sources in order to make full use of the proteins.

-How to Choose a Good, Healthy Protein Powder
+How to Choose a Good, Healthy & Clean Plant Protein Powder?

-Over the years, I’ve tried a lot of different plant based proteins.
+Over the years, I’ve tried a lot of different plant-based proteins.
 I’ve tried to like them.
 But I just couldn’t.
-They tasted grassy or chalky and some had a flavor I can’t even describe, but it didn’t taste good.
+They tasted grassy or chalky and some had a flavour I can’t even describe, but it didn’t taste good.
 A lot of them also had more sugar than most cereals.

 Then, a friend introduced me to Plix and raved about their products.
 So I tried their Vegan protein… and it tasted great.
 And I tried their pre-workout … and loved it too!
 I made a smoothie with my homemade almond milk, a couple of strawberries, and a scoop of their Plant Protein STRENGTH.
 I braced myself for the disappointment… and I was surprised that I actually liked it and choose this protein powder.
 Especially because I really thought I would hate it like all the others I’d tried over the years.